 Water quality volume is required to treat the "first flush" of storm water runoff that typically carries with it the highest concentration of pollutants.
 Capturing the runoff from the 90-percent annual non-exceedance storm is required to effectively treat all runoff from a majority (90%) of storms in a given year.
-In East Lansing (Michigan Climatic Zone 9), the 90-percent storm is equivalent to 0.91 inches of rain (per MDEQ memo 90 Percent Annual Non-exceedance Storms dated March 24, 2006).
+In Lansing (Michigan Climatic Zone 9), the 90-percent storm is equivalent to 1.9 inch of rain.

-Capturing and treating runoff from the 90-percent annual non-exceedance storm has been found to generally meet pollutant load targets of:
+Capturing and treating runoff from the 90-precent annual non-exceedance storm has been found to generally meet pollutant load targets of: